Student Finance Calculator 2012 - 2015 How much will you pay?

-Note, some courses may offer fee waivers, which mean you pay less (though a bursary is likely to be preferable - see point 20 in student finance 2012 guide).
+Note, some courses may offer fee waivers, which mean you pay less (though a bursary is likely to be preferable - see the student finance guide).

 A loan for living costs is available to every full-time (not part-time) student under the age of 60.
 It's paid in three instalments, one at the start of each term.

 A portion of the loan depends on household income – and for some on lower incomes the loan may be reduced and replaced by a non-repayable grant.Typical annual maintenance loans (marked on slider)

 - Living in parental home while studying: £4,565/year